PBS-Wisconsin-Team-1/audio-qa-app/README.md

 1. Open the AuQA frontend (`http://localhost:3000`) and use the **Upload File** button to upload audio file(s) (or place audio files in the configured directory).
 2. The backend processes files using a Redis-backed job queue, which will be displayed in the frontend.
 Processed reports appear in the gallery.
-3. Click a file in the gallery to view detections, play saved clips, and inspect metadata.
+3. Click a file in the gallery to view detections, play saved clips, inspect metadata, and export analysis.
 4. Use the **Open CLI** button in the header to launch the `auqa-cli` client on the same machine as the API server (useful for advanced queue/worker interactions).

 The sample screenshot above (`assets/AuQA_screenshot.png`) shows the gallery, detection list and playback/clip viewer.